 I am a qualified counsellor with an MA in Clinical Counselling (Distinction) from the University of Chester, a Diploma in Cognitive Behavioural Therapeutic Skills and Theory (CPCAB) and a Certificate in Online Counselling (CPCAB).
 My work is informed by my training in person-centered therapy and CBT.

-I have experience of working in a variety of locations including Jigsaw Counselling in Widnes, John Moores University, Liverpool Hope University Counselling Service, West Cheshire College and medical centres on the Wirral.
+I have worked in a variety of locations including Jigsaw Counselling in Widnes, John Moores University, Liverpool Hope University Counselling Service, West Cheshire College and medical centres on the Wirral.
 I have worked with adults of different ages, genders and cultures.

-I have worked with clients who have experienced: anxiety, depression, work-related stress, infertility and pregnancy loss, bereavement, relationship breakdown, low self-esteem, identity, bullying and abuse.
+I have experience of working: anxiety, depression, work-related stress, infertility and pregnancy loss, bereavement, relationship breakdown, low self-esteem, identity, bullying and abuse.

-In addition, I have undertaken additional training in infertility, pregnancy and infant loss.
+In addition, I have undertaken specialised training in infertility, pregnancy and infant loss.
 If you would like to read more about this please click on additional training.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I work to their ethical framework.